EdoGhe/Modelling-from-Measurement-HOMEWORK/README.md

 * ks-solver.ipynb contains the solution of the first two points of exercise 2
 * reaction-diffusion-svd.ipynb contains the solution of the third point of exercise 2
+* RD solve contains the matlab scripts to generate the reaction-diffusion dataset

 # Excercise 3